gromacs/gromacs/docs/install-guide/index.rst

 While it is our best belief that |Gromacs| will build and run pretty much everywhere, it is important that we tell you where we really know it works because we have tested it.
-We do test on Linux, Windows, and Mac with a range of compilers and libraries for a range of our configuration options.
-Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 5.1 through 9.1, version 19 of the Intel compiler, and Clang versions 3.6 through 8.
-For this, we use a variety of GNU/Linux flavors and versions as well as Windows (where we test only MSVC 2017).
+Every commit in our git source code repository is currently tested with a range of configuration options on x86 with gcc versions 7 and 8, clang versions 8 and 9, and a beta version of oneAPI containing Intel's compiler.
+For this testing, we use Ubuntu 18.04 or 20.04 operating system.
 Other compiler, library, and OS versions are tested less frequently.
 For details, you can
-have a look at the `continuous integration server used by GROMACS`_, which runs Jenkins_.
+have a look at the `continuous integration server used by GROMACS`_, which uses GitLab runner on a local k8s x86 cluster with NVIDIA and AMD GPU support.

 We test irregularly on ARM v8, Cray, Power8, Power9,
 Google Native Client and other environments, and